AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

    export GRPC_SERVER_URL='http://0.tcp.ap.ngrok.io:xxxxx'  # Use your ngrok forwarding URL bash demo.sh
    ```

+   > :warning: **Make sure demo.sh has Unix line-endings (LF)**: If this repository was cloned in Windows for example, the `demo.sh` may have Windows line-endings (CRLF) instead.
+In this case, use tools like `dos2unix` to change the line-endings to Unix (LF).
+   Invalid line-endings may cause errors such as `demo.sh: line 2: $'\r': command not found`.

 > :warning: **Ngrok free plan has some limitations**: You may want to use paid plan if the traffic is high.